 In addition to the train display, visitors can check out the Fairy Garden Room and the Conservatory's Tropical Treasures, The Rainforest exhibit.
 There is also a Veterans Museum Exhibit, as well as a hay maze, live entertainment and music on scheduled days, face painting, storytime and more.

-The train display is located in the main house, and this year's theme centers around classic children's stories.
+The train display is located in the main house.
 For parents of curious kids, take note that last year's display featured buttons that kids could push to activate different areas.
 The rest of the display was completely hands-off, and a short plexiglass barrier surrounded the edges to prevent tempted hands.
 Small kids who had trouble seeing could use use a tall stepstool at one end for an overhead view.

 As with last year, families can make their way through the outdoor Dinosaur Garden.
 Sure, it’s no Museum of Natural History, but preschoolers in the dino phase will love it.
 There will also be a meet-and-greet with the "resident dinosaur" at select times.

 A happy jack-o'-lantern is the centerpiece of the formal garden.
 Photo courtesy of the venue.